luismede/luismede/README.md

 <h2 align="center">Hello World 👨‍💻</h2>
 </br>

   I am a developer and high school student.
 Since 2021, with the goal of creating solutions that change people's lives in some way.
-I currently focus my studies on Javascript, NodeJs, React and Typescript.
+I currently focus my studies on Javascript, NodeJs, React and Python.
 I like to challenge myself with innovative projects and new learning experiences.

 ## What I'm Doing